1r:1

 I find it very sad indeed that there are so many who feel so strongly about it, but even so, I’m not planning to grow despondent about it nor to let go of the courage I’ve plucked up.
 God forbid.

 Let those who wish be despondent.
 I’ve had enough of it and don’t want to be other than happy as a lark in spring!
-I want to sing no other song than ‘love on’!2
+I want to sing no other song than ‘love on’!

 Do you take pleasure, Theo, in that ‘no, nay, never’?
 Truly, I believe the opposite of you.
 But the fact is there appear to be some people who take great pleasure in it, and perhaps without knowing it, ‘naturally for the best, with the best of intentions’, occupy themselves in wresting the piece of ice from my breast and, without being aware of it, pouring more buckets of cold water on my ardent love than they themselves know.
-1v:3

 But I maintain that many buckets of cold water won’t cool me off for the present, old boy.
 I find it very unchristian, especially of Christians, to believe so firmly in that no, nay, never and to attach little or no power to the ‘love on’!
 And I swear that I don’t understand where they get it from, such vacillation, between irresoluteness and despondency in this case.
 And the physics that taught them about the unmeltability of ice is likewise a mystery to me.
 And it’s not easy for me to regard as friends those who want to upset me or distract me or thwart me or fob me off.

-Don’t you find it very clever of them to have insinuated that I should just prepare myself to hear sometime soon that she’d made another, richer match, that she’d become beautiful and would surely receive an offer of marriage, that she would develop a definite dislike of me if I were to go further than ‘brother and sister’ (that was the absolute limit), that it would really be such a shame if ‘meanwhile’ (!!!)3 I were to pass up another, possibly better opportunity!!!
+Don’t you find it very clever of them to have insinuated that I should just prepare myself to hear sometime soon that she’d made another, richer match, that she’d become beautiful and would surely receive an offer of marriage, that she would develop a definite dislike of me if I were to go further than ‘brother and sister’ (that was the absolute limit), that it would really be such a shame if ‘meanwhile’ (!!!)

 O, whoever you may be who utters such abominations as I unwillingly repeat in the lines above, you say them in haste and clumsily and unthinkingly, don’t you?
 Surely you don’t want me to think that in your heart of hearts you’re really so conceited and shallow?
 God forbid that this should be the real you.